emilienbev/quarkus-performer/README.md

 sdk install java 24.0.2.r22-mandrel sdk use java 24.0.2.r22-mandrel
 ```
+> Note that `sdk use java {version}` will use that version in your current shell.
+Opening a new terminal session will use the default Java version, which you can specify with `sdk default java {version}`.

 Open `application.properties` in `quarkus-performer/src/main/resources` and modify the credentials to the ones you chose when setting up your Cluster (or change the connection string if your Cluster is remote).

+> Cluster configurations in `application.properties` are set at build-time and cannot be modified at run-time.
+Changing them will require re-compiling.

 Still with `quarkus-performer` open in a terminal, run:
 ```shell script